What is the main source of law authorising this entity form?

 Main documents required

-Notarial deed of incorporation, publication of incorporation in the Public Gazette, form of incorporation and name´s booking, insurance policy for regular director/s, affidavits of incorporator, AFIP Form 185 (in case a CUIT (´Clave Única de Identificación Tributaria´) - Single Identification Tax Number is requested).
+Main documents: Notarial deed of incorporation, publication of incorporation in the Public Gazette, form of incorporation and booking of the name, insurance policy for regular director/s, affidavits of incorporator, AFIP Form 185 (if a Single Identification Tax Number or Clave Única de Identificación Tributaria (CUIT) is requested).

 The name of the SAU must include the word “S.A.U.” or “Sociedad Anónima Unipersonal”.

 A notarial deed of incorporation must be executed before an Argentine civil notary.
 It must be executed in Spanish.
-The deed can be executed pursuant to a power of attorney of the incorporator(s).
-The SAU comes into existence pursuant to the notarial deed but it becomes regularly incorporated when registered with the applicable Public Registry.
+The deed can be executed pursuant to a power of attorney of the incorporator.
+The SAU comes into existence pursuant to the notarial deed, but it becomes regularly incorporated when registered with the applicable Public Registry.

 Timing (estimate)

-Timing of regular procedure: 1 month; timing of expedited procedure: 5 days, subject to there being no observations of the applicable Public Registry.
+Timing of regular procedure: One (1) month; timing of expedited procedure: seven (7) days, subject to there being no observations of the applicable Public Registry.

 Main costs, including registration and similar fees (excluding legal fees)

-Corporate Books: In the City of Buenos Aires the registration of the legal and accounting books of the SAU can be accomplished in the expedited incorporation procedure, with an additional cost of 6,000 ARS (60.5 USD).
+Corporate Books: In the City of Buenos Aires, the registration of the legal and accounting books of the SAU can be accomplished by the expedited incorporation procedure, with an additional cost of 120,000 ARS (120 USD).

-The main costs are registration costs and notaries’ fees.
+The main costs are registration costs and notary fees.
 Registration costs and notaries’ fees vary depending on the jurisdiction of incorporation.
-As an example, in Buenos Aires City, registration costs and notary’s fees are approximately: 40,000 ARS (402 USD) under the regular procedure and 55,000 ARS (553 USD) under the expedited 5 days procedure.
+As an example, in Buenos Aires City, registration costs and notary fees are approximately: 450,000 ARS (450 USD) under the regular procedure and 650,000 ARS (650 USD) under the expedited seven (7) days procedure.

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?